 What made you want to join the Cancer Insights Panel and what do you enjoy most about it?

 "I joined the Cancer insights panel to learn more about cancer and coping with cancer by engaging with other people that have had a similar experience.
 I wanted to show my children that no matter what life throws at you, take it as a challenge to try and overcome.
-I also hoped to build up my own confidence with a view to getting back into work.
+I also hoped to build up my own confidence with a view to getting back into work as an electrical engineer.

 The best part of the being on the panel is learning from the experiences of others and the motivation that I get from them and the Patient Involvement Team.
 It all helps me to not dwell on my situation and to contribute something back is really satisfying."